Permafrost/TundraTN/README.md

 * [Tundra]
 * WmTN

-[TundraTN] is also dependent on the [TundraTN.java] project, which provides the underlying implementation for the Java services, and is included in the [TundraTN] package as a [JAR] library in the following location:
+[TundraTN] is also dependent on the following open source Java libraries, which provide the underlying implementation for the Java services, and are included in the [TundraTN] package as [JAR] files in the following locations:

+* `./code/jars/static/Tundra.jar` - http://github.com/Permafrost/Tundra.java
-* `./code/jars/static/TundraTN.jar`
+* `./code/jars/static/TundraTN.jar` - http://github.com/Permafrost/TundraTN.java

 ## Installation